 - Harvard Business School’s Digital Initiative, Duke Digital Initiative, and MIT’s Initiative on the Digital Economy are some examples of universities exploring emerging technologies.
 See what initiatives or research your alma mater or state universities are involved in.

-- The website haveibeenpwned.com will tell you whether your email has been compromised via a hack, so you can take steps to fix it.
+- Consider how well your data is protected.
+The website haveibeenpwned.com will tell you whether your email has been compromised via a hack, so you can take steps to fix it.

 Other associations include: